ixdat/ixdat/NEXT_CHANGES.rst

   ``"matplotlib"`` and ``"plotly"`` renderers.
 The Plotly renderer can configure a plain ``plotly.graph_objects.Figure`` or add traces to a compatible ixdat subplot figure. ``register_plotter_adapter()`` adds renderer coverage for a plotter method without changing the Matplotlib plotter class.
+It can be used as a decorator on the adapter function.

 - New ``NMRPlotter`` in ``ixdat.plotters.nmr_plotter``: subclasses
   ``SpectrumPlotter`` and inverts the x-axis so ``spec.plot()`` gives the